Best bathroom brands

-The table below reveals overall customer scores for each of the bathroom brands, as well as star ratings for customer service, value for money and quality of products and finish, so you can see the strengths and weaknesses of each one.
+The table below reveals overall customer scores for each of the bathroom brands as well as their individual ratings for the areas we ask our members about, so you can see the strengths and weaknesses of each one.

 Which? members can log in now to unlock the scores in the table below.
-If you're not already a member, you can take a trial to Which? to get instant access to this, as well as all our bathroom ratings and reviews from across the site.
+If you're not already a member, you can take a trial to Which? to get instant access to this and all our ratings and reviews from across the site.

 Independent tradesperson or bathroom/DIY company is defined as independent builders and plumbers, DIY companies or bathroom companies not widely known outside your local area.
 Online suppliers are defined as ones selling bathroom ceramics, furniture and fittings predominantly online (they may have one showroom or factory outlet).